AbdelazizHanzaz/Flutter_Craftsmen_Directory_App/README.md

 # Craftsmen Directory App

-This app allows users to search for local skilled craftsmen like carpenters, plumbers, electricians etc. Craftsmen can sign up and create a profile to market their services.
+This app allows users to search for skilled craftsmen like plumbers, carpenters, electricians etc. Craftsmen can create a profile to advertise their services.

-## Features
+## Key Features

-- Search for craftsmen by name, category/skills, location
+- Search and filter craftsmen by name, skills, and location
-- Craftsmen profiles with details like services offered, experience, portfolio etc
+- Craftsmen profiles with contact info, bio, services, and portfolio
-- Reviews and ratings for craftsmen
+- User reviews and ratings for craftsmen
-- User accounts to save contacts and bookmarked profiles
+- User accounts to save favorites and appointments

 ## Architecture

-The app is built using:
+The app is built with:

 - Flutter for cross-platform UI
-- Firebase Auth for authentication
+- SQFlite local database
-- Cloud Firestore for database
+- Repository pattern for separation of concerns
 - Provider for state management

-## Packages

-**Core**

-- flutter_svg: For SVG support
-- provider: State management

-**UI**

-- flutter_rating_bar: For ratings UI
-- cached_network_image: For caching images

-**Backend**

-- cloud_firestore: Firebase Firestore
-- firebase_auth: Firebase authentication
-- firebase_storage: For storing files
-- geolocator: For location services

-**Utilities**

-- uuid: Generate unique IDs
-- flutter_dotenv: Manage environment variables

-See pubspec.yaml for complete list of packages and versions.

-## Database Schema

-The key tables are:

-**Users**
-- id
-- name
-- email
-- phone
-- is_craftsman

-**Craftsmen**
-- id
-- user_id (foreign key to users table)
-- bio
-- services
-- portfolio

-**Reviews**
-- id
-- craftsman_id (foreign key to craftsmen table)
-- user_id (foreign key to users table)
-- rating
-- comment
+## Models

+Key data models include:

+- **User** - Regular app users
+- **Craftsman** - Craftsmen profiles
+- **Review** - Ratings/reviews left for craftsmen
+- **ServiceCategory** - Categories of services offered

+## Database

+The local SQFlite database has tables for:

+- users
+- craftsmen
+- reviews
+- service_categories

+Foreign keys are used to link related data.

+## App Flow

+Some core user flows:

+- Search/filter craftsmen
+- View craftsman profile details
+- Register as a craftsman
+- Leave reviews for craftsmen
+- Save/favorite craftsmen

+## Getting Started

+To run the app locally:

+1. Clone the repository
+2. Run `flutter pub get`
+3. Launch emulator and run `flutter run`

+## Contributing

+Contributions are welcome!
+Please open an issue or PR.